 - 10. The level of fees for your course will be confirmed in your offer letter and on your course page which can be found here.
 Information about any additional costs can also be found on your course page. - 11.
 It is your obligation to make arrangements before the beginning of your course for the payment of your fees.
 Further information on the payment of fees can be found in the Tuition Fees Payment Policy. - 12.
-You will be invoiced by the University for the full amount or remaining portion of your fees for each year of the course, unless (for each year of your course) you have either: - financial support via Student Finance England, Wales, Northern Ireland or SAAS; or - an official letter from an employer or a sponsor indicating responsibility for the payment of your fees in full or part. - 13.
-It is your responsibility to ensure that, where applicable, a copy of the appropriate funding documentation as referred to above is submitted to the University at enrolment or as soon as possible thereafter.
-Applications to Student Finance England, Wales, Northern Ireland or SAAS are required to be made for every year of your course in advance.
-Please note there is a deadline for applications. - 14.
+You will be invoiced by the University for the full amount or remaining portion of your fees for each year of the course, unless (for each year of your course) you have either: - financial support via Student Finance England, Wales, Northern Ireland or SAAS: or - an official letter from an employer or a sponsor indicating responsibility for the payment of your fees in full or part. - 13.
+It is your responsibility to ensure that, where applicable, a copy of the appropriate funding documentation as referred to above is submitted to the University at enrolment.
+If after 6 weeks of your course starting, the University has been unable to confirm your funding, then you will become liable for the payment of your tuition fees in full.
+It is important to note that applications to Student Finance England, Wales, Northern Ireland or SAAS are required to be made for every year of your course in advance.
+Please note there is a deadline for application and if you miss the deadline to apply then you will become liable for the payment of your tuition fees. - 14.
 If you are self-funding and have to pay your own fees, the Tuition Fees Payment Policy sets out how you can make payment to the University.
-Evidence of nationality will be required. - 15.
+Evidence of nationality will be required.
+It is important to check the Tuition Fees Payment Policy on the payments required before you are allowed to enrol. - 15.
 The University reserves the right to amend your offer in relation to the fees payable or withdraw the offer/terminate the contract where you have assessed yourself incorrectly for the purposes of fee status.